 The Resource Management degree is currently prohibited from accepting new students and the future of the degree is in question.
 A plan to restructure the degree was developed and was approved by the ULS Board of Supervisors to be forwarded to the Board of Regents (BOR).
 The restructured degree was not been presented to the BOR for possible final approval, contrary to the decision of the Board of Supervisors.
+The degree is down to 23 enrollees, and last year had 8 graduates.

-A similar degree is being designed to be hosted by a larger department with more resources and greater favor in the university structure.
+A similar degree is being designed to be hosted by a larger department with more resources.
+No progress has been made in this initiative.

-For students remaining in the program and other students enrolled in courses used in the assessment process for this course degree, changes for ALL UPSA courses applied this current semester (Summer 2019) will be in place for these courses when offered again.
+For students remaining in the program and other students enrolled in courses used in the assessment process for this course degree, changes for ALL UPSA courses applied this current semester (Summer 2020) will be in place for these courses when offered again.
 To contribute to ongoing program improvement, requiring citation for all assignments will allow for verification of work, enhance credibility of submitted responses, expand base of knowledge of students in the preparation responses, develop research skills of students, and serves as a fact checking tool, promoting accuracy in the formulation and presentation of information.
+Reflection exercises are now a part of all UPSA courses.